Crowdsourcing Lexical Diversity: Crowdsourcing Methodology

 \subsection{Step 1: Task Generation}

-Task generation takes lexical resources and corpora as input and produces a list of micro-tasks (\emph{word--gloss} tuples) for the workers.
-Micro-task generation is semi-automatic: we algorithmically produce candidate micro-tasks that are subsequently filtered by an expert.
-The challenge lies in identifying candidate words that belong to the semantic field, in a way that is robust enough to be applied to a wide range of languages and dialects, including low-resourced ones.
-We achieve this robustness by combining a variety of language resources, depending on what is available for the given language and semantic field: \begin{itemize} \item mono- or multilingual lexical databases, wordnets; \item online dictionaries and encyclopedias (e.g.~Wikipedia, Wiktionary, traditional monolingual dictionaries); \item language models or word embeddings; \item digital or undigitized corpora; \item field work with native speakers. \end{itemize}
+Task generation takes lexical resources and corpora as input and produces a list of micro-tasks (i.e., \emph{word--gloss} tuples) for the workers.
+This process is semi-automatic: candidate micro-tasks are generated algorithmically and then filtered by an expert.
+The primary challenge lies in identifying candidate words that belong to the target semantic field in a manner that is robust across a wide range of languages and dialects, including low-resourced ones.
+We achieve this robustness by leveraging a variety of language resources, depending on what is available for the given language and semantic field.
+These resources may include mono- or multilingual lexical databases(e.g., wordnets), online dictionaries and encyclopedias (e.g., Wikipedia, Wiktionary, traditional dictionaries), language models or word embeddings, digital or undigitized corpora, and fieldwork with native speakers.

-\textbf{Lexical databases,} such as the UKC or other multilingual or monolingual wordnets, are our preferred source of data as they contain rich, structured, meaning-annotated lexical entries that also contain definitions.
-Domain or topic annotations as well as broader--narrower hiearchies in lexical DBs can be used to filter entries relating to the semantic field.
-However, only a handful languages in the world are covered by large-scale, high-quality lexical DBs, and those that systematically include glosses are even more rare.\\
+\textit{Lexical databases}, such as the UKC\footnote{\url{https://ukc.datascientia.eu}} or other wordnets, are preferred data sources due to their rich, structured, and meaning-annotated entries with definitions.
+Features such as domain tags and hierarchical relations support the filtering of entries by semantic field.
+However, only a few languages possess large-scale, high-quality lexical databases, and even fewer offer systematically annotated glosses.

-\textbf{Online dictionaries and encyclopedias} are used in two ways: (1)~they can provide glosses whenever these are not directly available from the lexical database.
-Given a candidate word, we retrieve the first sentence from Wiktionary or Wikipedia and use it as a candidate gloss.
-If no entry for the word is found then it is discarded (no task is generated).
-(2)~They can provide words that may or may not belong to the semantic field, to be filtered using vector similarity methods described below.\\
+\textit{Online dictionaries and encyclopedias} serve two purposes: (1)~providing glosses when they are absent from lexical databases—by extracting the first sentence from Wiktionary or Wikipedia for a given word, or discarding the word if no entry is found (in which case, no task is generated); and (2)~offering candidate words potentially related to the semantic field, which are later filtered using vector similarity methods.